SophoanMeas/work-day-scheduler/Develop/README.md

     <li>Luanch the index.html file in your browser to open the application</li>

 ## Application
-➡️<a href="https://sophoanmeas.github.io/Carleton-University-Web-Dev/03-JavaScript/Develop/" target="_blank"><h2>➡️Work Day Scheduler</a>
+<a href="https://sophoanmeas.github.io/Carleton-University-Web-Dev/03-JavaScript/Develop/" target="_blank"><h2>➡️Work Day Scheduler</a>

 ## Functions/Features
-*🌟 User is able to save the data in the local storage when the user pressed the save button *🌟 User is able to clear the data in the local storage when the user pressed the save button *🌟 The app retain the information when the close the browser and revisit the next time *🌟 A message appear for a briefy moment to indicate that the data has been saved/cleared *🌟 The user can enter the task for the different time block *🌟 The time block is color coded depending on the user time of day; PAST, PRESENT, OR FUTURE
+-🌟 User is able to save the data in the local storage when the user pressed the save button -🌟 User is able to clear the data in the local storage when the user pressed the save button -🌟 The app retain the information when the close the browser and revisit the next time -🌟 A message appear for a briefy moment to indicate that the data has been saved/cleared -🌟 The user can enter the task for the different time block -🌟 The time block is color coded depending on the user time of day; PAST, PRESENT, OR FUTURE
   * ![#F2EDDC](https://via.placeholder.com/15/F2EDDC/000000?text=+) `PAST`
   * ![#D96A29](https://via.placeholder.com/15/D96A29/000000?text=+) `PRESENT`
   * ![#69AFBF](https://via.placeholder.com/15/1589F0/000000?text=+) `FUTURE`